 The new minimum wage in 2020 will be as follows:

-- Small employers: $15.75 per hour or $13.50 per hour if they pay at least $2.25 per hour toward the employee’s medical benefits or the employee earns at least $2.25 per hour in tips.
+- Small employers in the city of Seattle: $15.75 per hour or $13.50 per hour if they pay at least $2.25 per hour toward the employee’s medical benefits or the employee earns at least $2.25 per hour in tips.

 - Washington voters passed Initiative 1433 in 2016, setting increases to the state’s minimum wage every year from 2017 to 2020, when it will reach $13.50 an hour.

 In 2019, large employers in Seattle with 501 or more employees paid a minimum wage of $16 per hour and small employers in Seattle with 500 or fewer employees paid a minimum wage of $15 per hour.

 If those small employers paid at least $3 per hour towards the employee’s medical benefits and/or the employee earned at least $3 per hour in tips, the minimum wage was $12 per hour.
 Large employers followed this two-tiered system in the past but stopped in 2019.